Product

 • Lower your ad spend: If you use paid channels to acquire new customers, this is one of the easiest ways to lower your CAC.
 You don’t necessarily have to decrease your advertising budget, but you need to optimize your ad spend by improving the quality of your ads, improving the conversions on your funnel, choosing different ad channels, or anything else that’ll allow you to acquire more customers for less money.

-• Grow organically: A good chunk of SaaS companies (particularly early ones) don’t even measure their CAC because they generally use organic marketing channels.
+• Grow organically: A good chunk of SaaS companies (particularly early ones) don’t measure their CAC because they generally use organic marketing channels.
 Things like SEO and word-of-mouth can dramatically lower the cost it costs you to acquire customers since they’re inbound marketing tactics.

 • Pricing changes: If you’re able to earn more money from your customers, you have more flexibility on how much you can spend to acquire them.
-For instance, if two companies make a similar product and one charges $50/month while the other charges $25/month, the higher priced company can afford to spend a little more to acquire customers.
+For instance, if two companies make a similar product and one charges $50/month while the other charges $25/month, the higher-priced company can afford to spend a little more to acquire customers.
 And even if they both have a CAC of $15, the $50/month company generates more revenue.
 Keep in mind that just increasing your prices won’t magically improve your LTV:CAC ratio.
 You need to experiment to find the sweet spot for your product’s pricing.

-7. Daily Active Users
+8. Daily Active Users

 How to calculate daily active users